 Help make Africa great again

-South Saharan Social Development Organisation Making development happen for women, youth and children
+HOST: South Saharan Social Development Organisation Making development happen for women, youth and children.

 The Inventors and Innovators to participate in this event will be drawn from South East indigenes and residents.
 Indigenes of the South East must not be resident in the South East to participate, but non-indigenes must be resident in the South East to participate.